cloudberrydb/gpbackup/plugins/README.md

 **Usage within gprestore:**

 Called once for each file created by gpbackup to restore them to local disk so gprestore can read them.
-Some files will be restored to the master and others to the segments.
+Some files will be restored to the coordinator and others to the segments.

 **Arguments:**